sdn-and-bgp

 Data Center Bridging ( DCB ) offers standards for flow control and queuing.
 Even if your data center does not use (the Internet Small Computer System Interface) ISCSI, TCP elephant flows benefit from lossless transport, improving data center performance.
 However, research has shown that many TCP flows are below 100Mbps.

 The remaining small percentage are elephant flows, which consume 80% of all traffic inside the data center.
-Due to their size and how TCP operates, when an elephant flows experience packet drops, they will slow down, affecting network performance.
+Due to their size and how TCP operates, when an elephant flows and experiences packet drops, it slows down, affecting network performance.

 Distributed resource scheduling